Prospectus & Curriculum Information

 Parents of children living outside the Gillingham area who wish their children to attend Wyke should follow the procedure laid down in the Dorset County Council publication ‘Admission to Schools: A Guide for Parents and Carers 2017/2018’ which can be found by clicking HERE.

 Parents who would like their children to attend Wyke Primary School should apply online www.dorsetforyou.com/schooladmissions the January before the anticipated entry into school.
-Should parents have any queries at all regarding admissions policy, or are unable to apply online, please contact the school office for an admission form.
+Should parents have any queries at all regarding admissions policy, or are unable to apply online, please contact the School Office.

 Children are invited to spend several sessions in school in the term prior to their admission.